jaymeh13/jaymehoffman/_posts/2019-06-10-full-stack-startups.markdown

 layout: post
 ---

 In 2016, my co-founder and I started a marketplace for residential home inspections.
-Our goal was to streamline real estate transactions and collect valuable home inspection data.
+We aimed to streamline real estate transactions and collect valuable home inspection data.

-We built a platform, convinced home inspectors and agents to use our tools and expanded to Tennessee and Texas before getting acquired by Keller Williams.
-It was a great outcome but it should've been much bigger...
+We built a platform, convinced home inspectors and agents to use our tools, and expanded to Tennessee and Texas before being acquired by Keller Williams.
+It was a great outcome, but it should've been much bigger...

 Our biggest mistake was not going full-stack.
-We could've completely reimagined the inspection service, provided a 10x experience, competed head-on with incumbents that didn't want to adopt technology and captured way more of the transaction.
-But, we didn’t… we felt the marketplace model was much more "scaleable" and overlooked the bigger opportunity.
+We could've reimagined the inspection service entirely, provided a 10x experience, competed head-on with incumbents who didn't want to adopt technology, and captured way more of the transaction.
+But we didn't… we felt the marketplace model was much more "scaleable" and overlooked the bigger opportunity.

 Hindsight is great :)